ec-europa/joinup-dev/README.md

     DirsAllowed = /var/www/joinup/resources/fixtures, /usr/share/virtuoso-opensource-7/vad
     ```

+  Then set up the Virtuoso configuration in Drupal and start the server:

+    ```
+    $ ./vendor/bin/phing virtuoso-setup
+    $ ./vendor/bin/phing virtuoso-start
+    ```

 * Install the official [SASS compiler](https://github.com/sass/sass).
 This
   depends on Ruby being installed on your system.